 Making the Choice to Teach

-Billions of people worldwide are learning English not just as a hobby, but because the political and economic systems worldwide have made it a necessity.
-In 2020, it’s estimated that over two billion people worldwide speak English.
-Three years ago, 1.5 billion people were English speakers, however, according to Babbel, the vast majority of those people are non-native speakers—and many of those English language learners are in the United States.
+Worldwide, people are learning English not just as a hobby but because the political and economic systems worldwide have made it almost a necessity.
+In 2020, it’s estimated that over two billion people worldwide speak English.4 Three years ago, 1.5 billion people were English speakers, however, according to Babbel, the vast majority of those people are non-native speakers—and many of those English language learners are in the United States.5

 Becoming Certified at Alliant